Support for Bereaved Parents.

 Please accept our deepest and heartfelt condolences at this very sad time.

 When a baby or young child dies it is a terrible shock and one of the most devastating things that can happen to a family.
 This includes miscarriage, ectopic pregnancy, still birth and sudden infant death.
 We as a company want to be able to take away the practical stresses associated with your loss and leave you to be able to grieve as a family.
 This leaflet aims to provide you with as much information as you may need, but that aside, we also want to offer you support.
 We welcome you to come into our office and talk to us.
 Whether or not you are instructing us to carry out a funeral you are welcome into our offices for a chat and a cup of tea at any time, or please get in touch over the phone on 01732 842485 if you need any further support.

 You may have a lot of feelings as you grieve, you may feel sad, angry and confused.
 Your partner may grieve differently from you, but understand, you are both grieving.
 No matter in what capacity you have lost your child, you are not just grieving for your child, but also the life you have imagined with that child in it.
 You need to make sure you take care of yourselves whilst you grieve, or let other people help you.
 Make sure you eat healthy food.
 It is easy to rely on junk food and takeaway at this sad time, but the sugar crashes associated with these foods can seriously affect your grieving.
 Keep active and drink plenty of juice and water (try to avoid alcohol).
-If you have intense feelings of sadness that last for more than 2 weeks, please speak to a medical professional who can help you with treatments for depression.
+If you have intense feelings of sadness that last for more than 2 weeks, please speak to a medical professional.

 Common professional terms that you may hear.